-Amazon sees its palm recognition tech in stadiums, offices
+Amazon sees broad audience for its palm recognition tech

 “And it’s contactless, which we think customers will appreciate, especially in current times,” Kumar wrote in a blog post Tuesday.

+Like the human fingerprint, every palm is unique.
+Unlike fingerprints, the palm is not used for broader identification purposes because more body specific information is needed.
+Any palm image proffered for use is never stored on the Amazon One device, the company said, for security reasons.

+The data is encrypted in a secured sector of the cloud that was custom built by Amazon, and customers can also delete their Amazon One-related data permanently at any time.

 The company expects to roll out Amazon One as an option in other Amazon stores in the coming months, which could mean Whole Foods Market grocery stores.
-But Amazon believes the technology is applicable elsewhere.
+But Amazon believes the technology is applicable in a myriad of secured locations.

-“In most retail environments, Amazon One could become an alternate payment or loyalty card option with a device at the checkout counter next to a traditional point of sale system,” Kumar wrote.
-“Or, for entering a location like a stadium or badging into work, Amazon One could be part of an existing entry point to make accessing the location quicker and easier.”
+“We believe Amazon One has broad applicability beyond our retail stores, so we also plan to offer the service to third parties like retailers, stadiums, and office buildings so that more people can benefit from this ease and convenience in more places,” Kumar wrote.
+“Interested third parties can reach out through the email address provided on our Amazon One website.”

+For now, the technology is being used only at two Amazon Go stores.
+Amazon Go is the company’s first cashier-less supermarket, introduced earlier this year, where shoppers can grab milk or eggs and walk out without waiting in line or ever opening their wallets.

 People can sign up for an Amazon One account with a mobile phone number and credit card.
 An Amazon account isn’t necessary.